Temasys/karma-cdash-reporter/README.md

-﻿karma-xml-reporter
+﻿karma-cdash-reporter
 ==================

 A Karma plugin.
-Report results in DanTup's xml format.
+Reports results in a CDash compatible format.